neurodatascience/QLS612-Overview/setup/linux.md

 need to type `bash` inside the terminal to access it.
 To check whether this is necessary, follow these steps:

 1. Open a terminal and type `echo $SHELL`.
-If it reads `/bin/bash` then you are all set!
-If not, whenever the instructions read "open a terminal," please assume you are to open a terminal, type `bash`, and the proceed with the instructions as specified.
+   -  If it reads `/bin/bash` then you are all set!
+   -  If not, whenever the instructions read **open a terminal**, please assume you are to open a terminal, type `bash`, and the proceed with the instructions as specified.

 ### Git

-You may already have it; try typing `sudo apt-get install git` (Ubuntu, Debian) or `sudo dnf install git` (Fedora) inside the terminal.
+You may already have it;
+try typing `sudo apt-get install git` (Ubuntu, Debian) or `sudo dnf install git` (Fedora) inside the terminal.
 If you are prompted to install it follow the instructions on-screen to do so.

+{% include extra-git-setup.html %}

 ### VSCode

-1. Go to [this page](https://code.visualstudio.com/) and click the download button for either the .deb (Ubuntu, Debian) or the .rpm (Fedora, CentOS) file.
+1. Go to [this page](https://code.visualstudio.com/) and click the download button for either the `.deb` (Ubuntu, Debian) or the `.rpm` (Fedora, CentOS) file.
-1. Double-click the downloaded file to install VSCode.
-(You may be prompted to type your administrator password during the install).
+1. Double-click the downloaded file to install VSCode (you may be prompted to type your administrator password during the install).

 #### VSCode extensions

 1. Open the Visual Studio Code application.
-1. Press `Ctrl+Shift+P` in the new window that opens and type `"Extensions: Install extensions"` into the search bar that appears at the top of the screen.
+1. Press `Ctrl+Shift+P` to open the "command palette" and type `Extensions: Install extensions` into the search bar that appears at the top of the screen.
    Select the appropriate entry from the dropdown menu that appears (there should be four entries; simply select the one that reads `Extensions: Install extensions`).